gyuho/learn/doc/distributed_systems_raft/README.md

-That is, by only looking at the logs, we cannot tell which log entries are actually committed, because for an entry to be committed, it needs to be replicated in a majority of cluster, but one of nodes in cluster is not reachable, we cannot check the replication status.
+That is, by only looking at the logs, we cannot tell which log entries are actually committed, because for an entry to be committed, it needs to be replicated in a majority of cluster, but if one node is not reachable, we cannot check the replication status in cluster.

 <br>
-So during election, *Raft* chooses `candidate` that is most likely to contain all committed entries.
+So during election, *Raft* needs to choose `candidate` that is most likely to contain all committed entries.
 And this is how it's done during election with `RequestVote` RPCs:

 - Each candidate(`C`) includes its log information in its `RequestVote` RPCs:
   - `index` and `term` of the last log entry (this uniquely identifies an